 login to OpenAthens here.
 If you do not activate your OpenAthens account within 3 months, it will be deleted.
 Once activated, if it is dormant for 6 months, it will be deleted.
 You will need to contact us again if you later require an account.
 By registering with the National Police Library you agree that:

 Terms and conditions of borrowing resources

-The standard loan period for books is 4 weeks, the date label will show the due-back date.
-If the book is in demand or a special loan it may be issued for a shorter period.
-You can request a renewal of your material by phone or email.
-Renewal will not be possible if there is a waiting list.
+The standard loan period for books is 4 weeks; if the book is in demand or a special loan it may be issued for a shorter period.
+For remote users we will post books to your home or work address.

+Books can be returned in person or by or by post.
 If you wish to return books in person, remember to let us know you will be visiting, and bring photo ID with you.
-Books that cannot be returned in person should be sent through the post in a
+Books returned by post should be sent in a

 If you lose a book or it becomes damaged we will invoice you for a minimum standard replacement fee of £50 per item and your borrowing rights will be suspended until the matter is resolved.
-In cases where any invoice for costs has been settled and the book is subsequently found, it is not possible to arrange reimbursement, as replacement costs will have already been incurred.
+We are unable to reimburse invoices in cases where the book is subsequently found as replacement costs will have already been incurred.